openaudiosearch/openaudiosearch/README.md

 With **Open Audio Search**, we want to make the archives of community media, radio stations, podcasts searchable and discoverable, through open source tech and APIs.

+## Status

+Open Audio Search is still **in development**.
+No API stability guarantees yet.
+Don't run this for anything serious or on public instances at the moment.

 ## Main Features